Symmetries of $\mathfrak{gl}_N$-foams: Introduction

 This raises the challenge of making sense of ``\emph{categorification at root of $1$}''.
 A strategy has been suggested by Khovanov \cite{Hopforoots} where he introduced $p$-complexes for $p$ a prime number.
 This was developed later in various works \cite{KQ,QYHopf,QiSussan2,EQ2} leading eventually to a categorification of the Jones polynomial \cite{QiSussanLink} and of the colored Jones polynomial~\cite{QRSW1} at prime roots of unity.
 Both these constructions are based on a new categorification of the Jones polynomial introduced by \cite{Cautisremarks} whose definition is closely related to that of triply-graded link homology and therefore to Soergel bimodules.

-A key feature in categorification at prime roots of $1$ is to show that these link homologies carry additional algebraic structures ($p$-DG structures or $H$-module structures where $H=\Bbbk[\dif]/(\dif^p)$).
+A key feature in categorification at prime roots of $1$ is to show that these link homologies carry additional algebraic structures ($p$-DG structures or $H$-module structures where $H=\Bbbk[\dif]/(\dif^p)$ where the degree of $\dif$ is two).
 This allows one to work in the stable category of graded $H$-modules whose Grothendieck group is

 In other words, this category is a categorical incarnation of the arithmetic of $\ZZ[e^{\pi i /p}]$.
 We refer to the introductions of \cite{QiSussanLink,QRSW1} for a more detailed account.

 Even more structure has been found on triply-graded homology \cite{KRWitt} in the form of an action of the positive half of the Witt algebra.
 In a similar vein, an action of $\sll_2$ was constructed on Soergel bimodules \cite{EQ3}.
 Building upon \cite{KQ}, Khovanov extended the $p$-differential on nilHecke algebras (in characteristic $p$) to a half-Witt action on nilHecke algebras, and more general KLR algebras in characteristic $0$ \cite{KhovNote}.
 He suggested that these actions may extend to actions on link homologies which could explain various observed symmetries.
 In a related but different direction, Beliakova and Cooper noticed that in characteristic $p$ there is an action of the Steenrod algebra on nilHecke algebras and that one could recover the $p$-DG structure on these algebras from this point of view \cite{BCSteenrod}.
 Finally, the operator $\nabla$ constructed by Wang in \cite{Wang} can be seen as a (part of) the $\sll_2$ action described in the present paper.